 An Academic Warning always takes the form of a written record that details why your performance gives cause for concern, and the steps needed to address the underlying issues.
 It will also specify a date at which progress towards the agreed goals will be assessed (typically, after College Collections in the following Term allowing sufficient time for improvement to be assessed).
 Students receiving an Academic Warning face a more daunting challenge in returning to good academic standing by making up lost ground and improving study habits.
+For this reason, a Stage 2 formal warning automatically places a student on probation with the possibility of being set Penal Collections (seeB.6.5).
 Nevertheless, the majority of undergraduates are successful in following the pathway to recovery.
 Should you not make satisfactory progress during the agreed time scale, however, consideration will be given to moving to the third stage of the disciplinary process.
 In addition, an Academic Warning may set restrictions on extra-curriculum activities (for example, you may be required to resign from a demanding club or society post to concentrate on your studies).
 The Senior Tutor may also require your attendance at Principal's Collections if this is not scheduled.

-In the case of serious academic misconduct (unfair means) or an exceptionally poor performance in a College Collection, or a fail or partial pass of a University examination

-(leading to concerns that a student is on a trajectory to fail the degree or not be classified), Stage 1 may be omitted and you will be issued directly with an Academic Warning or even placed on Academic Review.
+In the case of serious academic misconduct (unfair means) or an exceptionally poor performance in a College Collection, or a fail or partial pass of a University examination (leading to concerns that a student is on a trajectory to fail the degree or not be classified), Stage 1 may be omitted and you will be issued directly with an Academic Warning or even placed on Academic Review.
 Note also that gross academic misconduct (such as wilful and serious unfair means) may render you liable to suspension or termination of study without the necessity of first receiving an Academic Warning